What is a Registered Education Savings Plan?

 - There is no annual contribution limit, but there is a lifetime contribution limit of $50,000 per beneficiary.

-- There are three RESP account types: individual, family and group.
+- There are two RESP account types: individual and family.

 - Your contribution window (the amount of time you have to contribute funds) depends on the account type you choose.